izolate/homepage/posts/how-http-cookies-work.md

 [RFC 2109](https://tools.ietf.org/html/rfc2109), which allowed multiple cookies to be "folded" into a single `Set-Cookie` header separated by a comma.

+<small style="color:#ccc; margin-bottom:-45px; display:block">❌ &nbsp;The wrong way</small>
 ```http
 Set-Cookie: user_id=123, app_theme=dark, likes_apples=true
 ```

-As you can imagine, setting multiple cookies (along with their attributes) created a long, unsightly header values.
-Probably realising this needed improvement, the IETF released [RFC 6265](https://tools.ietf.org/html/rfc6265) in 2011, which states:
+As you can imagine, setting multiple cookies (along with their attributes) created long, unsightly header values.
+Probably realising this needed improvement, the IETF released [RFC 6265](https://tools.ietf.org/html/rfc6265) in 2011, which notably set a new rule:

 > Origin servers SHOULD NOT fold multiple Set-Cookie header fields into a single header field.

-This was quickly adopted by all major browsers, and allows for a much cleaner approach to creating multiple cookies:
+This was quickly adopted by all major browsers, and now allows for a much cleaner approach to creating multiple cookies.

+<small style="color:#ccc; margin-bottom:-45px; display:block">✔️ &nbsp;The correct way</small>
 ```http
 Set-Cookie: user_id=123
 Set-Cookie: app_theme=dark